kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 2. RAG using unstructured data: Uses text files, pdfs, or other unstructured documents, such as html pages.
 3. RAG using a mix of structured and unstructured data.

 This post covers RAG using structured data.
-I will cover RAG using unstructured data in a follow-up post, where I will also mention a few ways people are building RAG-based Q&A systems that use both structured and unstructured data.
+Admittedly, the more interesting parts of this post is primarily about the generating SQL using LLMs and indeed the first immediate future work I highlight is to do more work in the space of generating Cypher and SPARQL.
+Then, in a follow up post, I will cover RAG using unstructured data, where I will also mention a few ways people are building RAG-based Q&A systems that use both structured and unstructured data.

 ## RAG Using Structured Data: Text-to-High-level Query